Reaper0x1/metawiki/docs/security/services/gluetun.md

 # Gluetun <img src="/gluetun-icon.png" width="40" height="40" style="display:inline-block; vertical-align: middle; margin-left:10px;">

-PN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in.
+VPN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in.

 ::: info
 The guide refers to the domain <code>example.com</code> and the local IP <code>192.168.1.110</code>, be sure to change them according to your configuration.